 The Penguin Parade

-If you’re wondering what to do in Phillip Island for a weekend then this one should be on the top of your list.
+If you’re wondering what to do in Phillip Island for a weekend then the penguin parade should be on the top of your list.

 The Phillip island nature reserve was created by the State government of Victoria in the 1990’s and forms a part of the UNESCO western port biosphere that protects both wildlife and natural flora of the region.

-In the deep south west of the island in the Summerland region, just before you reach the Nobbies Visitor Centre is the Phillip Island Penguins parade viewpoint.
+In the deep south west of the island in the Summerland region, just before you reach the Nobbies Centre is Phillip Island’s Penguins parade viewpoint.

-Spring time is the best time to visit the Phillip Island Penguins parade as mothers return from the deep blue swell of the southern ocean to feed and nurture their young,
+Spring time is the best time to visit the Phillip Island Penguin parade as mothers return from the deep blue swell of the southern ocean to feed and nurture their young,

 The Phillip Island Penguin Parade is the largest Little Penguin colony in the world and so for good reason it’s also one of Australia’s premium tourist attractions and most certainly one of the best things to do on Phillip Island.

-We personally recommend this tour here of all the places to visit in Phillip Island as this is one of few that lets you get up close and personal with the Little Penguins without being intrusive.
+We personally recommend purchasing your full day tour here of all the places to visit in Phillip Island as this is one of few that lets you get up close and personal with the Little Penguins without being intrusive.

-All whilst contributing to the conservation and continued protection of the penguins on Phillip Island.
+All whilst contributing to the conservation and continued protection of the penguins on Phillip Island’s nature reserve

 How to get to the Phillip Island Penguin Parade